acrollet/rh/_posts/blog/2009-02-22-editing-python-vim.md

-Found a nice post on this kind of stuff [here.](http://blog.sontek.net/2008/05/11/python-with-a-modular-ide-vim/) I haven\'t implemented all of it by any means, but the omnifunc code completion and [snippetsEmu](http://www.vim.org/scripts/script.php?script_id=1318) are quite nice.
+Found a nice post on this kind of stuff [here.](http://blog.sontek.net/2008/05/11/python-with-a-modular-ide-vim/) I haven't implemented all of it by any means, but the omnifunc code completion and [snippetsEmu](http://www.vim.org/scripts/script.php?script_id=1318) are quite nice.
 Also did my own hacky perversion of the :make command.